Vinh-1509/code-learning-platform-be/docs/api-design.md

 ### GET `/api/feynman/block/:blockId/history`

-Fetch the `chatHistory` array for this completed block from the current user's `UserLessonProgress.blockProgress`.
+Fetch the `chatHistory` array for this block from the current user's `UserLessonProgress.blockProgress`.

 **Response `200`:**